Parayan Marannathu

 Parayan Marannathu is a 2009 Malayalam film by debutante Arun S. Bhaskar starring Biju Menon, Arun, Lakshmi Sharma and Vidhya Mohan.

 Plot

-Chandran (Biju Menon) lives in a small village called Kannadipuzha.
-Chandran's family comprises his wife Rema (Lakshmi Sharma) and daughter Maalu.
-Chandran has a neighbour Madhavi (Kalaranjini) who washes clothes for a living.
+Chandran lives in a small village called Kannadipuzha.
+Chandran's family comprises his wife Rema and daughter Maalu.
+Chandran has a neighbour Madhavi who washes clothes for a living.
 She was born in a rich family but her husband and his family rejected her.
 Her daughter Gauri is a plus-two student.

-Manikandan (Arun), a young man in the village, always tries to help Madhavi since Madhavi brought him up after his mother died and he likes Gauri, but Gauri never feels interested in him.
-Gauri (Vidya) falls in love with Chandran changing her life completely.
+Manikandan, a young man in the village, always tries to help Madhavi since Madhavi brought him up after his mother died and he likes Gauri, but Gauri never feels interested in him.
+Gauri falls in love with Chandran changing her life completely.